matrixmosaic/drone/README.md

 <h1> 2.MODEL </h1>
-There are three shemas for the drone database tables.
+There are three schema for the drone database tables.

 <h2>A. DN_MAIN </h2>